udacity/nd0821-c3-starter-code/starter/README.md

 Working in a command line environment is recommended for ease of use with git and dvc.
 If on Windows, WSL1 or 2 is recommended.

 # Environment Set up
+* **Option 1: Using pip and venv (Recommended)**
+    * Ensure you have Python 3.13 installed
+    * Create virtual environment: `python3.13 -m venv .venv`
+    * Activate environment: `source .venv/bin/activate` (On Windows: `.venv\Scripts\activate`)
+    * Install dependencies: `pip install -r requirements.txt`

+* **Option 2: Using conda**
-* Download and install conda if you don’t have it already.
+    * Download and install conda if you don't have it already.
-    * Use the supplied requirements file to create a new environment, or
-    * conda create -n [envname] "python=3.8" scikit-learn dvc pandas numpy pytest jupyter jupyterlab fastapi uvicorn -c conda-forge
+    * conda create -n [envname] "python=3.13" scikit-learn dvc pandas numpy pytest jupyter jupyterlab fastapi uvicorn pydantic httpx matplotlib seaborn -c conda-forge
-    * Install git either through conda (“conda install git”) or through your CLI, e.g. sudo apt-get git.
+    * Install git either through conda ("conda install git") or through your CLI, e.g. sudo apt-get git.

 ## Repositories